Vacant Land Insurance - A Complete Guide

 Land insurance protects the property you own that does not have any human-made structures.
 The main benefit of maintaining this coverage is to reduce the risk of bodily injury or property damage claims made against you.

-The Insurance Information Institute notes the average claim for bodily injury and property damage from 2014 to 2018 was over $26,870.
+The Insurance Information Institute notes the average claim for bodily injury and property damage is over $26,870.
 That alone makes this type of coverage essential for all property owners.

 In this article: